-DBR2P includes three phases - route discovery phase, backup node setup phase and route maintenance requiring two kinds of cache: phase RD request Cache, and Backup Routes Cache, as shown in Figure 1.
-A source node sets a unique request identification number for each RD-request packet from locally-maintained sequence number.
-RD-request Cache of a node is used to store temporary counters, which record how many times this node receives the RD-request packets with the same identification number, in the route discovery phase.
-The entity, <#RD, n>, is used to present this counter parameter, where #RD is the sequence number of the RD-request, and n is the number of times that RD-request with the same #RD has been received.
+DBR2P includes three phases requiring two kinds of cache as shown in Figure 1.
+A source node sets a unique request identification number for each RDrequest packet from a locally-maintained sequence number.
+The RD-request Cache of a node is used to store temporary counters, which record how many times this node receives the RD-request packets with the same identification number, in the route discovery phase.
+The entity, $\langle \#RD, n \rangle$, is used to present this counter parameter, where #RD is the sequence number of the RD-request, and n is the number of times that RD-request with the same #RD has been received.
 The Backup Routes Cache is used to store backup routes.
 After the route discovery phase is initiated by a source node, the destination node may receive some routes, and then enter the backup node setup phase in order to analyze some backup nodes and backup routes.
 In backup node setup phase, the backup routes are sent to each backup node by BR-setup packets and stored in the Backup_Routes_Cache of each backup node.